 Tickets £20 £35 (includes post concert drinks)

-David Bruce New work for soprano and bass
+David Bruce Out of Hours for soprano and bass

 Kate Whitley Full cycle of settings of Charlotte Mew poems for bass and strings

 Martin Suckling Songs from a Bright September for bass and piano trio

 Jordan Hunt Songs Without for soprano and piano trio

 Jan Schmolck violin

 Matthew Rose, Britain’s leading bass singer, brings together a group of distinguished musicians to perform music for voice composed in the last five years and commissioned by the Michael Cuddigan Trust.
 This concert will include two world premieres, the new work by David Bruce and the full cycle of Kate Whitley’s settings of the Charlotte Mew poems.
 These will complement Richard Strauss’s hauntingly beautiful Metamorphosen written for string septet and widely regarded as his finest work.